The Basics: Overview

 - Planning ahead

-- Deciding which tasks need to be done first
+- Deciding which tasks to do first

 - Preparing for stressful events